tnightengale/tnightengale.github.io/_posts/2018-05-21-Kiva-Loans.md

 ---
 layout: post
-title: "Using Global Satellite Data To Predict Average District-Level Expenditures in Ghana"
+title: "Using Global Satellite Data to Predict Consumption in Ghana"
 permalink: /satellite-ghana/
 ---